 But full disclosure here: if it is your first time using the herb, then always work with your practitioner.
 There is very little peer-reviewed research available on the use of tonic herbs and medicinal mushrooms during pregnancy and because this process involves changes in immune function, it is best to proceed with care.
 Work with your instincts, and see make sure you feel into the flow that reishi is providing you.
 And start slow :)

 How does this all sound to you?
+Reishi really is one of the crowd favourites at SuperFeast HQ.
 Head over to our online shop here to check out our potent SuperFeast Reishi.
 You won't be disappointed with the Mushroom of Immortality!

 However it is reishi's spiritual potency and its ability to tone Shen (one's spirit), that is key.
-Known as the premier Shen tonic in Taoist herbal traditoins, you can read more about reishi being the superior builder of spiritual essence here.
+Known as the premier Shen tonic in Daoist herbal traditions, you can read more about reishi being the superior builder of spiritual essence here.

 In fact, it was so revered, that reishi was once reserved use amongst emperors and royalty only.
 Immortalised all throughout Chinese art, temples, statutes and paintings, reishi mushroom was held in the highest esteem among Chinese royalty and is surrounded by many legends over the past 4 millennia.
 This adaptogen was extremely prized amongst the Orient and often hung above doorways as a protector.

-No contraindications have reported in medical literature concerning the consumption of reishi mushroom.
+No contraindications have reported in medical literature concerning the consumption of reishi mushroom; reishi mushrooms are very safe.
 However, interactions are theoretically possible in patients using immunosuppressive medication.
 For those with internal bleeding reishi is not advised as it may thin the blood in the short term.
 For those who are experiencing extremely low blood pressure due to illness we advice you use blood building Jing herbs in conjunction with reishi.